Improving lives through the power of design.

 Recently Adopted Plans and Projects

 Are you interested in hosting guests with Airbnb, VRBO, or similar service?
-These activities are a commercial use and require a special use permit.
+These activities are a commercial use and require a Special Use Permit in the Unified Government.
 Current hosts should apply immediately.
-Read more about short term rentals here.(PDF, 213KB)
+Read more about short term rentals here.(PDF, 214KB)

 If you want to set up a short-term rental either within your home or for an entire property, you must submit the below application for a Special Use Permit: